cortexrd/Knack-Toolkit-Library/README.md

 apply to all selected records.
 Click yes to apply to all.
 A confirmation message will pop up after completion.

-\*\* Important note\*\* the table\'s sort may cause your changes to disappear due to being out of scope.
+\*\* Important note\*\* the table\'s sort+filter combination may cause
+your changes to disappear due to being out of scope.
 This is normal.
-You can prevent this by first choosing a sort that will not cause this, or filtering as much as possible to show a very restricted number of records, but still including the ones you need.
-Experimenting with only a few records at a time (less than 10) is recommended as a starting point.
+You can prevent this by first choosing a sort+filter combination that will not cause this.
+Ideally set the filtering to show only a very restricted number of records, but still include the ones you need.
+Experimenting with only a few records at a time (less than 10) or even better "test records" is recommended as a starting point.
 If you\'ve made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.

 ### Bulk Delete